 GRAND RAPIDS, Mich.—Materials firm Americhem Group has acquired Vi-Chem Corp., a compounder based in Grand Rapids.

-“Vi-Chem brings us extensive knowledge in (thermoplastic elastomers) and (polyvinyl chloride) compounds,” Americhem CEO Rick Juve said.
+“Vi-Chem brings us extensive knowledge in (thermoplastic elastomers) and PVC compounds,” Americhem CEO Rick Juve said in a March 22 phone interview.
 “This broadens the types of compounds and material solutions we can provide to the market.”

 The product mix at Vi-Chem is evenly split between PVC and TPE compounds.
 Americhem has done work in PVC masterbatch concentrates, but not in compounding, Juve said.
 The firm also previously had done only a small amount of work with TPEs.

-In addition to automotive, he said the addition of Vi-Chem will provide Americhem with opportunities to grow in medical and other markets.
+In addition to automotive, Juve said the addition of Vi-Chem will provide Americhem with opportunities to grow in medical and other markets.

 Americhem is buying Vi-Chem from Leonard and Emili Slott, who bought the firm in 2004 from profile extruder Nicholas Plastics Inc. Leonard Slott had worked at Vi-Chem since 1985.

-“We're a small compounder in western Michigan, and with the automotive acquisitions that were taking place, we were being asked to do things around the world,” Leonard Slott said.
-“We needed to find a bigger company with an international presence—and Americhem was that company.
-Their core values are similar to ours, with focus on the customer.”
+“We're a small compounder in western Michigan, and with the automotive acquisitions that were taking place, we were being asked to do things around the world,” Leonard Slott said in a March 22 interview.
+“We needed to find a bigger company with an international presence—and Americhem was that company.”